 Body Mass Index (BMI)

-This is a simple calculation which involves dividing your weight (in kilograms) by the square of your height (in meters) i.e. weight(kg) / height m2.
+This is a simple calculation which tells us if we are a suitable weight for our height.
+It involves dividing your weight (in kilograms) by the square of your height (in meters) i.e. weight(kg) / height m2.
+As shown in the chart below, a BMI between 18.5 and 24.9 kg/m2 is normal.

 - HEALTHY NORMAL